-Big Bird’s eyes are crossed and crooked, and sliding down the top of my head as if they’re a pair of over easy eggs.
-Uh… and why the hell is Big Bird eating my head?
+Big Bird’s eyes are crossed and crooked and sliding down the top of the model’s head as if they’re a pair of over easy eggs.
+Uh… and why the hell is Big Bird eating her head?
 And last time I checked, Big Bird didn’t wear tacky, pink vinyl 70’s disco platforms either.
 But wait, don’t you get it?
 It’s supposed to be a sexy Big Bird!
 And, oh look!
 There’s a Cookie Skank-Monster right next to it so your friend can also join in on Slutty Street!

 Stop.
 Just… STOP.

 Way to screw up my image of Big Bird, people.
 Couldn’t this be considered defamation?
 Can we please, enforce some kind of law here?
 I loved that big yellow bird when I was a kid.
-Remember the movie, “Follow that Bird”?
-I probably watched it a million times back then.
-I would sing along to the part where he’s blue, trapped in a cage, and wipe my tear-stained face while singing the words, “One little star… Shining on me tonight-”.
+Remember the movie, “Follow that Bird?”
+I probably watched it a million times.
+I would sing along to the part where he’s blue, trapped in a cage, and wipe my tear-stained face while singing the words, “One little star… Shining on me tonight.”
 That’s called nostalgia, folks.
-Big Bird isn’t some young co-ed, just waiting to flash her “Velvet Flower” for anyone willing to join the Garden Party.
+Big Bird isn’t some young co-ed, just waiting to flash her “velvet flower” for anyone willing to join her garden.
 Don’t mess with my childhood icons, you shitty costume makers.
 Your deficient creativity is offensive.

 It seems that these days, the concept of an adult female costume is equivalent to taking anything (obviously anything) and making it slutty.
 While the sexy cats, nurses, and cops have been done, it seems that these large costume manufacturers are upping the ante.
 They’ve begun this marketing campaign of taking things from our youth and over-sexualising them.
-They warp it into something a stripper jumping out of cake at a frat house would wear.
+They warp it into something provocative and make people pay a fortune for so little fabric.
 Yes, we know that Halloween is an excuse for even the most innocent of girls to show off their goodies and turn into Striperella if they damn well please.
 This is obviously encouraged.
 And hey, if you want to strut around with your lady bits hanging out, go right ahead.
 It really doesn’t bother me at all.
 I feel every woman has the right to express herself in any way she wants.
 I’m not saying I have an issue with slutty clothes.
 That’s not my gripe here at all.

 I digress.
 Moving on.